-As ASA does its job of being an advocate for the world’s oceans we asked our resident Marine Conservationist Lauren Coiro about how sailors can make an impact on the environment that they take so much from, the Ocean.
+As ASA does its job of being an advocate for the world’s oceans, we asked Marine Conservationist Lauren Coiro about how sailors can make an impact on the environment that they take so much from, the Ocean.
 Her advice sheds light on the bigger picture of environmental sustainability as well as the simple fact that each and every one of us can make a difference.

 When it comes to wildlife, keeping a safe distance and not disturbing them is always a good policy, even when it’s tempting to connect with a sea creature.
 If you’re going to fish, take extra care to collect all fishing line and netting as this is one of the biggest polluters in the ocean.